MediaComem/comem-masrad-dfa/subjects/angular/README.md

 <!-- slide-column -->

-With Angular, changes are **immediately reflected** in both view and model.
+With Angular (and any two-way binding system), changes are **immediately reflected** in both view and model.

 Also note that our **component** is **isolated from and unaware of the view**: it does not care about DOM manipulation or rendering concerns.